Roker2/Roker2/README.md

 - 🤖 I am Android maintainer:
   - Xiaomi Redmi Note 4X Snapdragon
   - Realme 5 NFC
+- I want to start to learn Godot
 - 👯 I’m looking to collaborate with game developers and/or C++ developers from RU/BY/UA in Poland (I need a part-time job)
 - 📫 How to reach me: dimaminko2000@gmail.com